pravatbhusal/mad-android-lectures/Lecture3/README.md

 In this lecture, we're going to open the LifeCycleExampleActivity from within the MainActivity.

+##### 1. Creating The LifeCycleExampleActivity
+This step has already been done for you in this GitHub repository, but if you want to learn how to create a new Activity in your Android project follow the instruction below.

+1. In Android Studio under the "Android" project table, go to ```app/java/com.mad.lecture3```, then right click on that folder.
+2. Click New -> Activity -> Empty Activity and create the LifeCycleExampleActivity, also make sure that the "Generate Layout File" checkbox is checked when creating the Activity.

+The ```LifeCycleExampleActivity.java``` and ```activity_life_cycle_example.xml``` files are now created!

-##### openLifeCycleExampleActivity Method
+##### 2. openLifeCycleExampleActivity Method
-This method is inside the ```MainActivity.java``` file.
+This method has already been programmed for you inside the ```MainActivity.java``` file.
+I will not explain how this method is coded because it'll just be redundant of the concepts already taught in Lectures 1 and 2.

 Whenever the user clicks the "lifeCycleBTN" in the MainActivity, it calls this method.

 This method creates an Intent to load the LifeCycleExampleActivity and passes data parameters of "from" with a String value of "MainActivity" and "lecture" with an integer value of 3.